fhmwg/current-tags/stage2-essentials-overview.md

 [IPTC Extension 12.10.
 Location structure](https://iptc.org/std/photometadata/specification/IPTC-PhotoMetadata#location-structure)

-The location is stored in a structure that contains a full name for the location, which may contain jurisdictions (such as county) that are not supported in the other jurisidiction name fields.
+The location is stored in a structure that contains a full name for the location, which may contain jurisdictions (such as county) that are not supported in the other jurisdiction name fields.
 There is only one location represented in the LocationShownInImage structure, so all the subfields should be consistent.
 That is, GPS info, location names, and identifiers should represent the same physical location.
 Within the LocationShownInImage structure, a location may be defined by at least one of the following criteria
 * the full name of the location in LocationName,